lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 ML-DSA has a context string input that can be used to ensure that different signatures are generated for different application contexts.
 When using ML-DSA as described in this document, the context string is not used.

-EDNOTE: It's been suggested that the context string could be used to separate content-only/signed attributes signatures.
-SLH-DSA and ML-DSA should stay in alignment here.
-If not specified here, are there other ways the context string could be used, e.g. with a different algorithm identifier or a signed attribute?
-If so, we could add a note to signpost that this is could appear in a future standard.

 ## SignerInfo content

 When using ML-DSA, the fields of a SignerInfo are used as follows: